JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure.md

 The purpose of the **I AM** includes everything that is capable of existing in order to fulfill destiny.
 This is why all material, intellectual, spiritual and personal reality as well as all mechanisms operating on, with and in these realities exist in the form of pre-reality within the **I AM**.
 They take shape in its differentiations.

 > “_Destiny is established by the volitional act of the Deities who constitute the Paradise Trinity; destiny is established in the vastness of the three great potentials whose absoluteness encompasses the possibilities of all future development; destiny is probably consummated by the act of the Consummator of Universe Destiny, and this act is probably involved with the Supreme and the Ultimate in the Trinity Absolute.
 Any experiential destiny can be at least partially comprehended by experiencing creatures; but a destiny which impinges on infinite existentials is hardly comprehensible.
 Finality destiny is an existential-experiential attainment which appears to involve the Deity Absolute.
 But the Deity Absolute stands in eternity relationship with the Unqualified Absolute by virtue of the Universal Absolute.
-And these three Absolutes, experiential in possibility, are actually existential and more, being limitless, timeless, spaceless, boundless, and measureless—truly infinite._” ([[UB 106:7.3](/en/The_Urantia_Book/106#p7_3))
+And these three Absolutes, experiential in possibility, are actually existential and more, being limitless, timeless, spaceless, boundless, and measureless—truly infinite._” (<a id="a181_994"></a>[[UB 106:7.3](/en/The_Urantia_Book/106#p7_3))

 > _Mechanisms are the products of mind, creative mind acting on and in cosmic potentials.
 Mechanisms are the fixed crystallizations of Creator thought, and they ever function true to the volitional concept that gave them origin.
-But the purposiveness of any mechanism is in its origin, not in its function._ ([UB 118:9.5](/en/The_Urantia_Book/118#p9_5))
+But the purposiveness of any mechanism is in its origin, not in its function._ (<a id="a183_309"></a>[UB 118:9.5](/en/The_Urantia_Book/118#p9_5))

 All this is purely hypothetical and remains an attempt by the authors to present to our finite mind, operations of eternity.